Bit Digital Inc. (BTBT) is destined for greater heights as its last quarter sales were 8,260 K - News Daemon

 Bit Digital Inc. (NASDAQ: BTBT) Trading Performance Indicators

-You can see what Bit Digital Inc. (BTBT) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 27.90.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 12.19.
+Bit Digital Inc. (BTBT) is currently performing well based on its current performance indicators.
+A quick ratio of 27.90 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 10.73.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -1.19, a number that is poised to hit -0.08 in the next quarter and is forecasted to reach -0.24 in one year’s time.